xsikor/reelsdownloader/README.md

 ## Telegram Bot Usage

-This tool also includes a Telegram bot that can download Instagram and TikTok videos directly in your chat!
+This tool also includes a Telegram bot that can download Instagram, TikTok and Facebook videos directly in your chat!

 ### Setting up the Bot